 The Knowledge base block enables your users to search your existing knowledge base without leaving your app.

-We currently support searching directly in the following knowledge base providers
+We currently support searching directly in the following knowledge base providers:

 Public/Unauthenticated search